KitchenSocket/DigitalCookbook/README.md

 updated version Eclipse, mysql, java runtime environment 6+

 ### Step by Step
-1. Open mysql, creat a new schema 'cookbook'
+1. Open mysql, creat a new schema 'cookbook', make sure you have got the right spelling.
-2. Import the DB dump files
+2. Import the DB dump files into the schema created
 3. Open Eclipse, clone this project and find src->model.CookBook.java, you may see the following code:<br/>
 ```Java
 public class CookBook {